FooQoo/PRChecklistify/pages/side-panel/src/utils/README.md

 -   **Type Safety:** Utilize TypeScript's type system to catch errors early and improve code reliability.
 -   **Immutability:** Avoid modifying input data directly.
 Create copies when necessary to maintain data integrity.
 -   **Error Handling:** Handle potential errors gracefully, using `try...catch` blocks or conditional checks where appropriate.
+Consider returning `null` or throwing errors when necessary to signal invalid states.
 -   **Code Comments:** Write clear and concise comments to explain complex logic or non-obvious behavior.
--   **Testing:** Write unit tests for all utility functions to ensure they function correctly.
+-   **Testing:** Write unit tests for all utility functions to ensure they function correctly and cover edge cases.
+-   **Single Responsibility Principle:** Each function should have a single, well-defined purpose.
+-   **Keep functions short and focused:** Break down complex tasks into smaller, more manageable functions.
+-   **Avoid deeply nested logic:** Simplify complex conditional statements to improve readability.

 ## Notes for Developers

 -   When adding new utility functions, consider their reusability and place them in the appropriate file.
 -   Ensure that all functions are well-documented and follow the established coding conventions.
 -   When modifying existing functions, be mindful of potential side effects and ensure that the changes don't break existing functionality.
--   Keep functions focused and avoid writing overly complex or long functions.
-Break down complex tasks into smaller, more manageable functions.
+-   Prioritize code readability and maintainability.
+-   When handling edge cases or potential errors, choose the most appropriate approach (e.g., returning `null`, throwing an error, or providing a default value).
+-   Be consistent with the existing coding style and conventions.